fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/6_oo_rps_outline.md

 Note that we decided to ignore "rock", "paper" or "scissors", since they are all variations on a move -- almost like different states of a move.
 Therefore, we capture the major noun: move.

 ### Organising Verbs with Nouns
 Here's a list of the nouns and their verbs.
+This is the step where we create methods (verbs) for nouns (classes).
 ```
 Player
  - choose